oppia/oppia-web-developer-docs/Acceptance-Tests.md

 4) The utility files are imported into the top-level test files, and the methods are called to perform the required actions.
 For example, in the `try-to-publish-a-duplicate-blog-post-and-get-blocked.spec.ts` file, the `createNewBlogPostWithTitle` method is called to create a new blog post with the given title.
 Additionally, the `expectUserUnableToPublishBlogPost` method is called to check if the user is unable to publish a blog post.
 To facilitate instantiation of classes, each utils file should also include a `UserFactory` function.
 This function's purpose is to instantiate a new class of the corresponding type.
 For instance, ` export let QuestionAdminFactory = (): QuestionAdmin => new QuestionAdmin();` would create a QuestionAdmin instance.

-5) Adding a New User-Utilities File to the User-Factory:
+5) After adding a new user utility file, you should make the following changes to user factory:

    If the role requires a super admin to assign it, first, add the role to the `Roles` enum in `test-constants.ts`.
 Then, to add it, reference the `USER_ROLE_MAPPING` inside the `user-factory.ts` file.
 If the user requires a role from the super admin, add the reference accordingly.